The Gravitational Pull of Suite vs the Innovation of Best of Breed

 I spoke with HR leaders at one of the world’s largest aerospace companies recently that is implementing a new HCM system to wean itself off of five or more pieces of software.
 This story is incredibly common.
 Again: the consolidation gravity effect.

 The other common story, however, is something like this: company buys “one system to rule them all” and a year later purchases a standalone, dedicated tool that supports a critical talent process.
-I’m actually delivering a webinar on this topic in a few weeks to talk about how this applies in onboarding.

 Why companies go suite + a separate system